 Is it possible to have your cake and eat it too?
 If there was a way to find your ideal job and build your dream business, would you consider both?
 Most people see this dichotomy and feel that they need to choose one dream over the other.
 The reality is that you can have both dreams so long as each doesn’t harm the other and enhances your lifestyle.

 Having worked with more than 10,000 entrepreneurs, innovators, inventors, hobbyists, and side hustlers, they often struggle with when it is appropriate to leap from the job environment into the entrepreneurship maze.
 The presumption is that one has to sacrifice entrepreneurial dreams in order to be successful at a specific career choice.
-The truth is that you can have both and I strongly encourage aspiring employee-preneurs to review the following five reasons to consider maintaining your job in the first few years of building your business.
+The truth is that you can have both and I strongly encourage aspiring employee-preneurs to review the following five reasons to consider maintaining your ideal job in the first few years of building your business.

 1. Learning from Both Work Environments